 Charter School Summaries

-The Fairbanks North Star Borough School District has 6 public charter schools.
+The Fairbanks North Star Borough School District has five public charter schools.
 Each charter school has a unique and exciting way to meet the needs of students and their families.
 Please read below for a brief description of each school.
 To learn more, click on the name of the school to visit their website.

-The Boreal Sun Charter School will provide K-8 students with a cross-curricular arts integrated program inspired by the philosophy of Waldorf Education.
+The Boreal Sun Charter School will provide K-8 students with a cross-curricular arts integrated program, inspired by the philosophy of Waldorf Education.
 State standards will be met with significant attention given to the developmental model of the unfolding child as practiced in the Waldorf philosophy.

-Based upon a teaching philosophy and practices developed by Dr. Maria Montessori, Chinook Montessori Charter School offers a nurturing multi-age environment which supports a highly rigorous academic program.
-The K-8 classrooms at Chinook are carefully crafted learning environments, where children work on a variety of often hands-on activities at their pace.
+Based upon a teaching philosophy and practices developed by Dr. Maria Montessori, Chinook Montessori Charter School, offers a nurturing multi-age environment which supports a highly rigorous academic program.
+The K-8 classrooms at Chinook are carefully crafted learning environments, where children work on a variety of often hands-on activities at their own pace.
 This promotes a blend of freedom of inquiry as well as a sense of self-discipline.
-Under the guidance of a trained teacher, children learn by making discoveries with the materials, cultivating concentration, motivation, self discipline and love of learning.
+Under the guidance of a trained teacher, children learn by making discoveries with materials, cultivating concentration, motivation, self-discipline and love of learning.
 Computers are also an integral part of the learning environment.
 Each classroom has networked models and older students have access to their own wireless laptops.
 Chinook's philosophy is also grounded in the belief that valuable learning extends beyond the classroom into the community.

 Discovery Peak is the newest charter school in the Fairbanks North Star Borough School District.
 Learners at Discovery Peak will experience a rigorous, innovative, and personalized academic program in grades K-8.
 Through hands-on discovery, community-focused problem solving, and increased physical activity, our students will engage in a unique, learn-by-doing curriculum.